 The two clauses that do the work

 Two provisions carry most of the transfer.
-Additional insured status extends the tenant’s liability policy to protect you for claims arising from their use of the space, so their insurer responds when you are named.
+Additional insured status can extend the tenant’s liability policy to protect you for claims arising from their use of the space, so their insurer responds when you are named.
 A waiver of subrogation stops each side’s insurer from suing the other after a covered loss.
 Without additional insured, the tenant’s insurance protects only the tenant; without the waiver, a covered property loss can become a lawsuit between you and your tenant.
 Both belong in a well-built lease.

 Why a certificate is not proof

 Here is the verification trap that catches the most owners.
 A certificate of insurance summarizes a policy but grants you no rights; an endorsement actually amends the policy to add you as additional insured.
-A certificate can show additional insured status that was never endorsed, so relying on the certificate alone leaves you exposed.
+A certificate can show additional insured status that was never endorsed, so relying on the certificate alone can leave you exposed.
 Verifying the endorsement, confirming coverage is in force, and tracking renewals are what turn lease language into actual protection, and the failure here is almost always administrative rather than legal.

 It supplements your coverage, it does not replace it